Where Is Mount Cook & Why the Setting Matters

 Getting to Mount Cook: Why Flexible Transport Matters

 Mount Cook is remote — and that’s exactly why it’s special.
-There’s no town to explore here, so how you get there makes all the difference.
+There’s no town to explore here, so how you get there shapes the entire experience.

 Why Self-Drive Works Best